 The rosary is the way we can end abortion in our country.
 Pro-lifers around the world pray the rosary outside abortion clinics—not only for the innocent babies who are being killed, but also for their mothers and fathers, and for the conversion of the clinic workers.
-American Life League’s Stop Planned Parenthood International (STOPP) encourages pro-lifers to use the rosary and Mary’s intercession to drive Planned Parenthood out of communities.
+Stop Planned Parenthood International (STOPP) encourages pro-lifers to use the rosary and Mary’s intercession to drive Planned Parenthood out of communities.
 In STOPP’s Bringing Jesus to Planned Parenthood through Mary campaign, faithful pro-lifers are encouraged to consecrate their efforts to Mary, to pray the rosary outside a local clinic, and to take along an image of Our Lady as they pray.
 As we work to end abortion, we must remember the words of Our Lady of Fatima: “In the end, My Immaculate Heart with triumph.”

 Our Lady is indeed triumphing over Planned Parenthood!
 Through the Bringing Jesus to Planned Parenthood through Mary campaign, abortion clinics have crumbled.
 In the Texas panhandle, when pro-lifers turned to Mary’s intercession, 19 clinics closed in a period of 10 years.
 In Iowa, 12 clinics closed in a period of 12 years.
 And these are just two examples!
-Read ALL’s brochure to learn more about the power of the rosary over abortion and how you can start a campaign in your area.
+Read this brochure to learn more about the power of the rosary over abortion and how you can start a campaign in your area.